 Seacoast Dream Dentistry offers a range of services detailed in the following entries.
 If you have any questions regarding any of these procedures, or simply wish to ask us a question, please don't hesitate to call us at 603-436-2951.
+Fees given to patients who have proposed treatment are valid for 60 days from the time care has been accepted.

 If you’ve lost all of your natural teeth, whether from periodontal disease, tooth decay or injury, complete dentures can replace your missing teeth and your smile.
 Replacing missing teeth will benefit your appearance and your health.
 Without support from the denture, facial muscles sag, making a person look older.
 You’ll be able to eat and speak—things that people often take for granted until their natural teeth are lost.